JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 30, 2023**

+-   Worked on Quoteworthy project.
+Began with a first draft refactoring of the code and performed functional testing.
+Having trouble adding the user ID to created quotations right now.

 **May 29, 2023**

 -   Studied breadth-first search and depth-first search in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course